NasibNia/MachineLearning_StepByStep/01_DataPreProcessing/ReadMe.md

 ![raw Data](pics/rawData.png)

 ### Initial CheckList and actions:
+1. Defrentiating independent variables and dependent variable:
-1. Creating new variables, Lets call them X and y, where X = Matrix of **independent Variables(featurs)** and y=array of **Dependent Variable(target)**.
-As a genral practice, uppercase characte is used for the matrix of independent variables while the lower case is used for the target variable
+...Creating new variables, Lets call them X and y, where X = Matrix of **independent Variables(featurs)** and y=array of **Dependent Variable(target)**.
+...As a genral practice, uppercase characte is used for the matrix of independent variables while the lower case is used for the target variable

 ```python
 X = dataset.iloc[:,0:3]
 y = dataset.iloc[:,3:4]
 ```
-2.
+2. Handling Missing Data: